Battle of Chudniv: Early hostilities (27 September – 5 October)

+Cossacks at Slobodyshche blocked, failed outbreaks Sheremetev (6–14 October)

+Yurii Khmelnytsky and his Cossacks, who had been forced to submit to Russia in October 1659, switched their allegiance back to the Commonwealth.

-The Poles learned that a Cossack army under Khmelnytsky numbering over 20,000 was approaching the area.
-To prevent it from combining forces with the Russians, the Poles split an 8,000-strong force under Lubomirski, which stopped the Cossacks near Slobodyshche (Polish: Słobodyszcze).
+On 6 October (26 September), the Poles learned that a Cossack army under Khmelnytsky numbering over 20,000 was approaching the area; he was a day's march away from Chudniv.
+To prevent it from combining forces with the Russians, the Poles split an 8,000-strong force under Lubomirski, which stopped the Cossacks near Slobodyshche (Polish: Słobodyszcze, in modern Berdychiv Raion).
 The battle of Slobodyshche took place around 7 October and 8 October; however, some historians speculate that there was never any battle of Slobodyshche, and it was a misidentification created by Khmelnytsky and Polish commanders (Khmelnytsky did not want to aid Sheremetev, and Poles were able to concentrate on that task); there is however no consensus on that variant.

-On 8 October, facing hunger, flooding and low morale, Sheremetev tried to break out of the camp but was defeated.
-Another attempt on 14 October, initially more successful, proved to be also futile and only succeeded in moving the camp to a non-flooded area.
+On 8 October (28 September), facing hunger, flooding and low morale, Sheremetev tried to break out of the camp, but was defeated.
+Another attempt on 13–14 October (3–4 October), initially more successful, proved to be futile as well, and only succeeded in moving the camp to a non-flooded area.

+Cossacks return to the Commonwealth (15–21 October)

+In the meantime, Khmelnytsky (also suffering from heavy desertions) decided to enter negotiations with the Poles.
+The Treaty of Cudnów was signed on 17 October (7 October O.S.), and mostly repeated the 1657 Treaty of Hadiach (although the creation of the Grand Duchy of Ruthenia had to be confirmed by the Polish king), and confirmed the Cossacks' allegiance to the Commonwealth.
+Having learned that Khmelnytsky signed the treaty with the Poles, Tsytsiura decided to defect as well, and did so on 21 October (however, his Cossacks were ambushed by the Tatars and suffered heavy casualties).
+The Cossacks were no longer allied with the Russians.